 Understanding Permits

-The most common permits you may need for water-related actives include parking permits or park passes, fishing or shellfish licenses, boater education cards (for 10 horsepower or greater watercraft) and waterway access permits (on non-motorized watercraft ten feet or longer).
+The most common permits you may need for water-related activities include parking permits or park passes, fishing or shellfish licenses, boater education cards (for 10 horsepower or greater watercraft) and waterway access permits (for all non-motorized watercraft).
 To determine if you need a waterway access permit, visit the Oregon State Marine Board.

 What is Algae Bloom?